perl4science/perl4science.github.com/source/software/index.markdown

 ##Physics

+###Astrophysics

+* [Field Line Universal relaXer (FLUX)](http://flux.boulder.swri.edu/wiki/index.php/Main_Page) - is a fluxon model that follows magnetic field evolution in a conductive atmosphere, with exactly prescribed field topology.

+###Electron Microscopy

+* [Physics::UEMColumn](https://metacpan.org/module/Physics::UEMColumn) - an implementation of the Analytic Gaussian (AG) electron pulse propagation model, presented by [Michalik and Sipe](http://dx.doi.org/10.1063/1.2178855) and extended by [Berger and Schroeder](http://dx.doi.org/10.1063/1.3512847)

+###Experiment Analysis

+* [Demeter](http://bruceravel.github.com/demeter/) - a comprehensive system for processing and analyzing X-ray Absorption Spectroscopy data.

+###High Energy

+* [SOOT](https://metacpan.org/module/SOOT) - Perl interface to CERN's [ROOT](http://root.cern.ch/) system

 ###Optics

 * [Physics::RayTransfer](https://metacpan.org/module/Physics::RayTransfer) - Object-oriented ray transfer analysis.
 Designed with special attention to laser cavity stability analysis.
 (If you are looking for graphic rendering, this probably isn't what you are looking for.)

-###High Energy

-* [SOOT](https://metacpan.org/module/SOOT) - Perl interface to CERN's [ROOT](http://root.cern.ch/) system

 ##Biology

+* [biodiverse](http://code.google.com/p/biodiverse/) - a tool for the spatial analysis of biological and related diversity
 * [BioPerl](http://www.bioperl.org/) - a community effort to produce Perl code which is useful in biology

 ##Artificial Intelligence/Machine Learning